javierguerragiraldez/pcaplua/README.rst

 **cap:set_filter (filtercode)**

 Compiles and sets the filter code.
-Returns nothing.
-Can raise errors on missing parameter, filter compiling, and installing the filter on the capture object.
+On success return **true**, if there's an error because of a missing parameter, filter compilation or installation, returns **nil** and an error message.

 **cap:next ()**